Understanding your financial commitment

 If housing is not secured in advance by the congregation, the congregation will assist the intern in locating housing and will pay a monthly housing and utility allowance directly to the intern.

 If housing has been secured but is unfurnished or under-furnished, moving expenses between the internship site and the seminary will be provided by the congregation.
-(Please note, this cost is not covered by the Travel Pool.)

 Expenses for participation in cluster meetings by the intern and supervisor are the responsibility of the congregation.